Erotemic/crall-thesis-2017/newchap4_algos.md

 * On the other hand when reviewing a negative edge it is not always possible to determine if it is redundant with some other negative edge that exists.
-This is because redundant negative edges are defined between positive CCs. (all positive CCs must be determined before you can gaurentee that any two arbitrary pairs of negative edges are not redundant).
+This is because redundant negative edges are defined between positive CCs. (all positive CCs must be determined before you can guarantee that any two arbitrary pairs of negative edges are not redundant).
 * Reviewing all positive edges first guarantees that all redundant edges are never encountered.